Nithin031/180-DC-Recruitment-Task/Task 2/Task 2.md

 # Dataset Creation – Jargon Scoring and Simplification

 ## Overview
-This project focuses on building a dataset of original and simplified sentences, evaluated for their **jargon density** and **complexity**.
-The goal was to create training data that balances technical heaviness with simplified alternatives, making it useful for future AI tasks such as text simplification and readability optimization.
+In this project, I focused on creating a dataset of original and simplified sentences and evaluated them for **jargon density** and **complexity**.
+The goal was to prepare training data that balances technical heaviness with simpler alternatives.
+This dataset can be used for classical ML tasks like **text simplification using KNN + TF-IDF** and readability analysis.

+---

 ## Approach
-- Researched **text simplification techniques**, **BLEU evaluation**, **readability metrics**, and **LLM-based scoring methods**.
-- Used **BLEU scores** to measure similarity between original and simplified text.
-- Applied **Ollama-based scoring** to evaluate jargon and complexity in each sentence.
-- Computed a **Final Rating** by combining BLEU and Ollama scores.
-- Merged results into a structured dataset containing:
-  - Original Sentence
-  - Simplified Sentence
-  - BLEU Score
-  - Ollama Score
-  - Final Rating

-## Datasets
-- **Training Dataset** – Contains thousands of sentence pairs with evaluation scores.
-- **Test Dataset** – A separate set prepared to validate the scoring process on unseen data.

-## Outcome
-The final dataset is compact, structured, and enriched with both linguistic and AI-driven evaluation metrics, making it suitable for **model training and benchmarking** tasks.
+- I prepared a **training dataset** (`Final_Train.csv`) and a **test dataset** (`Final_test.csv`) with columns `Original` and `Simplified`.
+- I used **TF-IDF** to convert sentences into vectors, with unigrams and bigrams, lowercase conversion, and sublinear term frequency scaling.
+- I trained a **KNN model** on the TF-IDF vectors to find the closest sentence in the training set for each test sentence.
+- For each test sentence, the **simplified sentence from the nearest neighbor** in the training set was used as the prediction.
+- The process optionally included **spell checking** and text cleaning, though the main focus was on vector similarity.